google-marketing-solutions/article-to-video/README.md

                         Path to the article text file.
   --image_dir IMAGE_DIR, -i IMAGE_DIR
                         Path to the directory containing images.
-  --disable_text_overlays
+  --multi_text MULTI_TEXT
+                        Specify that the LLM is to summarize multiple articles, not just 1.
+                        Changes prompt accordingly.
+  --splash_image SPLASH_IMAGE
+                        Specifies the file name of the splash image (do not include filename extension)
+                        indicating the image to optionally use at the beginning of the video --disable_text_overlays
                         Disables text overlay generation.
   --burn_in_subtitles   When provided, subtitles will be burned into the content.